 Utilize the correct sales strategies

-Measuring your success: Evaluating your trade show ROI
+Measure your success by evaluating your trade show ROI

 Aside from knowing how to set up a trade show, you should also learn to measure and analyze your event’s success.